yakovperets/kuzco-plugin/Readme.md

-Below is a polished and clear README for your Kuzco plugin project.
-It provides an overview, installation instructions, features, usage, and development details in a concise and professional manner.

----

 # Kuzco Plugin for PyCharm

 A powerful PyCharm plugin designed to enhance Python monorepo workflows.
 Kuzco automates project configuration updates and provides tools to streamline development in PyCharm Community and Professional editions (versions 2022.3 to 2024.x).